AntoineSoetewey/statsandr/content/about.md

 Thanks in advance for reading and feel free to [contact me](/contact/) if you have any questions, remarks or inquiries.

 You can also reach me out on [Twitter](https://twitter.com/statsandr) or [Medium](https://medium.com/@ant.soetewey).

+*Note that this is a personal site.
+The opinions expressed here represent my own and not those of my employer.*

 [&uarr; Back to top](#top)